joesb/helios360/content/handbook/strategy/bau-world.md

   - organisation structured in silos
   - little room left for change or adaptation
   - lack of trust or respect for accumulated wisdom in wider team
+- **Lack of inspection and learning**
+  - few metrics set, or
+  - measuring the wrong stuff
+  - monitoring is overlooked or missing
+  - analytics are inadequate or not in place
+  - feedback is given little attention, if any
+  - learning and improvement cycle is out of shape, if it's happening at all
 - **Multiple suppliers**
   - many software tools, systems, platforms, often for bespoke uses
   - lack of coherence or rationalisation